ctfpilot/ctfp/ops/README.md

 - [Terraform](https://www.terraform.io/downloads.html) / [OpenTofu](https://opentofu.org)
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (For interacting with the Kubernetes cluster)

-The following services are required, in order to deploy the Kubernetes cluster:
+The following services are required, in order to deploy the services to the cluster:

 - A Kubernetes cluster (Deployed using the [CTF Pilot's Kubernetes Cluster on Hetzner Cloud](../cluster/README.md) guide or other means)
 - [Cloudflare](https://www.cloudflare.com/) account